For Web Hosting Linux packages and Managed Dedicated Servers

 The logs for the current day are updated almost in real time.
 Due to the large amount of data, log data is kept available for a maximum of 8 weeks.

-The access statistics (directory /logs) are not added to your storage space.
-There is therefore no need to delete this folder in order to have more storage space.
+The space used by the access logs is ignored when determing your remaining storage space.
+There is no need to delete the "logs" folder in order to have more storage space.